-The Mammoth Site conducts a six-week long excavation each summer, which is divided into three 2-week sessions.
+The Mammoth Site conducts a four-week long excavation each summer, which is divided into two 2-week sessions.
 As a participant in The Mammoth Site Excavation and Preservation Program, you will spend the part of your time excavating in the Bonebed.
 The dig site is completely enclosed indoors, so unlike other excavation crews, Mammoth Site diggers work in a shaded, climate controlled setting.
 The rest of your time will be spent working on other exciting Mammoth Site research projects, including cleaning the bones of extinct bison and sloths from Mexico and sorting the bones of small Ice Age vertebrates excavated from Wind Cave National Park.

 Once at the Site, participants will be briefed on safety procedures.
 The first few days of excavation will be devoted to training in proper excavation techniques, use of various tools and how to move safely through the Bonebed.
 Training will vary based on assigned tasks and level of prior experience and will continue until participants are confident and skilled enough to complete their assignments successfully.
 Participants will then be moved to new excavation locations throughout the Bonebed as chosen by the Bonebed supervisors.
 Tasks may include excavating new areas, flattening pathways, detailing bones or preparing bones for removal.